 Analysis / Bias

 In review, Newsner publishes sensationalized news stories with loaded clickbait headlines such as this: Everyone looked forward to the balloons’ release, but seconds later disaster strikes and Parents kill 7-year-old son – then doctor finds a note in boy’s hand that crushes my heart.
 This latter story gives the impression from the headline that it is a real story, however in the article they claim it is fictional.
 This is very misleading with the intent of garnering a click.
 Newsner also publishes Health and Science news with minimal sourcing of information.
 Health news tends to focus on natural cures, while science information falls in the pseudoscience category.
 In general, Newsner does not publish political news, but rather focuses on sensationalized life stories.

-Overall, we rate Newsner Questionable based on a complete lack of transparency as well as promotion of pseudoscience and poor sourcing of information.
-(D. Van Zandt 3/17/2019)
+Overall, we rate Newsner Questionable based on a complete lack of transparency as well as the promotion of pseudoscience and poor sourcing of information.
+(D. Van Zandt 3/17/2019) Updated (05/28/2023)

 Last Updated on June 28, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.